gbmhunter/NinjaTerm/README.md

 ## Deployment

 Netlify is used to deploy and host the static NinjaTerm HTML/JS.
+Netlify automatically deploys when the `main` branch is updated.
+Netlify also creates preview deploys on pull requests (link will be automatically posted into the PR comments).

 ## Code Architecture